I Have No Mouth, and I Must Scream (video game): Gameplay

 The spiritual barometer is on the lower left side of the screen.
 This is a close-up view of the main character currently being played.
-Since good behavior is meaningless lacking the temptation to do evil, each character is free to do good or evil acts.
+Since good behavior is meaningless absent the temptation to do evil, each character is free to do good or evil acts.
 However, good acts are rewarded by increases in the character's spiritual barometer, which affect the chances of the player destroying AM in the final adventure.
 Conversely, evil acts are punished by lowering the character's spiritual barometer.

 The command buttons are the eight commands used to direct the character's actions: "Walk To", "Look At", "Take", "Use", "Talk To", "Swallow", "Give", and "Push".
 The button of the currently active command is highlighted, while the name of a suggested command appears in red lettering.
 The inventory on the lower right side of the screen shows pictures of the items the main character is carrying, up to eight at a time.
 Each main character starts its adventure with only the psych profile in the inventory.
 When a main character takes or is given an object, a picture of the object appears in the inventory.
 When a main character talks to another character or operates a sentient machine, a conversation window replaces the command buttons and inventory.
 This window usually presents a list of possible things to say but also included things to do.
 Action choices are listed within brackets to distinguish them from dialogue choices (for example, "[Shoot the gun]").